Introduction

 Haas’ part time program is designed to be a three-year program spread across six fall and spring semesters.
 However, students have opportunities to accelerate the program and complete it in two and a half years if they take on a heavier course load or if they take summer courses.
 The program begins in late July.

-3. What are the scheduled times for classes in Haas’ part time MBA program?
+3. What Are the Scheduled Times for Classes in Haas’ Part Time MBA Program?

 Students participating in Haas’ part time program can either attend classes two evenings a week or attend classes once a week, on Saturdays.
 The weekday classes are held on Mondays and Wednesdays, or Tuesdays and Thursdays from 6:00 p.m. to 9:30 p.m.
-The Saturday classes are held from 9:00 a.m. to 6:00 p.m. during the first three semesters and from 10:00 a.m. to 5:00 p.m. the remaining three semesters.

 When you apply for Haas’ part time MBA, you must select an evening or weekend schedule.
 Haas is ordinarily able to accommodate these requests.
 The school establishes cohorts based on these requests.